INL/BlackLab/site/docs/guide/faq.md

 ## More questions?

-For technical questions about BlackLab, contact [Jan Niestadt](mailto:jan.niestadt@ivdnt.org).
-I'm always happy to hear from you.
+For technical questions about BlackLab, please [contact us](/guide/about.md#contact-us).
+We're always happy to hear from you.